 2014-2015 PX1 Ford Ranger/ 2011-current BT50

-We receive many questions relating to the sensitive nature of the Ford Ranger/ BT50 BCM (body control module) and headlight system.
+We receive many questions relating to the sensitive nature of the Ford Ranger/ BT50 BCM (body control module) and the headlight system.
 We hope to answer some of those concerns below.

 There is quite a bit of scaremongering on social media and websites regarding fitting LED headlights into a Ford Ranger/ BT50.
 The Ranger is a very popular model, and hence gets spoken about endless amounts (headlights almost on a daily basis).
-A headlight conversion is very successful and will not affect the vehicle whatsoever if the correct information and guidance is sort.
+A headlight conversion is very successful and will not affect the vehicle whatsoever if the correct information and guidance are sort.

-The PX1 2011-2013 does not require an additional canbus decoder with our LED kit, however, the 2014-2015 Ranger had an electrical update through the BCM (Body Control Module), which then required the use of a H4 Canbus decoder to alleviate any vehicle codes.
+The PX1 2011-2013 does not require an additional CANBUS decoder with our LED kit, however, the 2014-2015 Ranger had an electrical update through the BCM (Body Control Module), which then required the use of a H4 Canbus decoder to alleviate any vehicle codes.